dama207/Write-an-Algorithm-for-a-Dog-Identification-App/README.md

 # An Algorithm for a Dog Identification App

+# Project Overview

 This project is about deployment of an algorithm that has the goal of classify images.
 This  algorithm can detect if an image have a human or dog, also which is the breed of dog.
 For reach this goal, this used a neural network CNN and the technic of transfer learning.
+This is part of the Data Scientist Nanodegree, Udacity.

 BLOG IN MEDIUM: https://damaris-hernandez.medium.com/is-easy-to-detect-if-an-image-has-a-dog-or-human-if-it-is-a-dog-which-is-its-breed-7c0a42625445

+# Problem Statement

+In last years with the digital exploitation, there are many images, if we need to classify them, this could be a difficult and wasteful task.
+This is the reason for build several solutions to solve it  like this project.

+# Metrics

+The principal metric used is compare the testing values and predicted values, if these values are equal, this is counting.
+This result divides by total number of the values in testing dataset.

+100*count(predictions == test_targets)/(total predictions)

+# Methodology

 # Libraries used